aesara-devs/aesara/doc/extending/graph_rewriting.rst

-In this case, the transformation is defined in the :meth:`LocalOptimizer.transform` method, which is given an explicit :class:`Apply` node on which to work.
+In this case, the transformation is defined in the :meth:`NodeRewriter.transform` method, which is given an explicit :class:`Apply` node on which to work.
 The entire graph--as a ``fgraph``--is also provided, in case global information is needed.